Microsoft/azure-docs.pt-pt/articles/hdinsight/storm/apache-storm-overview.md

 ## <a name="ease-of-creation"></a>Facilidade de criação

 Pode criar um cluster novo do Storm no HDInsight em minutos.
-Para obter mais informações sobre como criar um cluster Storm, consulte [criar Apache Hadoop clusters usando o portal do Azure](../hdinsight-hadoop-create-linux-clusters-portal.md).
+For more information on creating a Storm cluster, see [Create Apache Hadoop clusters using the Azure portal](../hdinsight-hadoop-create-linux-clusters-portal.md).

 ## <a name="ease-of-use"></a>Facilidade de utilização